 Inside the Redesign of Merge Records

-I collaborated with Maggie Fost, Merge Record's art director, to develop a new website platform for the established indie music label headquartered in Durham, NC.
+I collaborated with Maggie Fost, Merge Record's former art director, to develop a new website platform for the established indie music label headquartered in Durham, NC.

 I was a little intimidated when I found out I would be designing a site for an indie music label.
 My own music catalog ends somewhere in the late 20th century and, before this project, I had never heard of bands like Arcade Fire, Telekinesis, or Superchunk.
 So the first thing I did was immerse myself in Merge’s SoundCloud stream.
 This helped me get inside Merge’s world a bit and expand my musical horizons with songs like Would That Not Be Nice by the Divine Fits and The Letting Go by Mount Moriah.
 Spending time with Merge’s catalog gave me a feel for both their aesthetic and their values, both of which were key to thinking about their visual design.

 To supplement our early conversations about our vision for the new site, Maggie provided me with some reference sites for inspiration, and the look and feel of these indicated that she wanted a radical departure from their current design.
 This meant a much more open layout, and one that was stripped of any unnecessary design decoration.
 In short, we would not be bringing any of the old branding over to the new site.
 The meat of the new site’s look would be its content (text and images), with a minimal visual structure to hold it together.